 How to Invest?

-1. Visit any India Post office.
+1. Visit your nearest India Post office.

 2. Fill Form-1 and submit any necessary documents.